 - Spiral Cut Ham is my personal favorite.
 These are usually a bone-in ham and come already cut in a spiral fashion to make serving much easier.
 They are a pretty ham for the table too.

-When you decide what kind of ham cut you want to buy it will lead you to another decision.
-You will need to decide if you want a smoked ham or cured ham.
-There are different kinds of smoked hams and different kinds of cured hams.
-It is all a matter of taste preference.
+When you decide what kind of ham cut you want to buy, it will lead you to another decision.
+Do you need prefer a smoked ham or cured ham?
+This is really a taste preference, so purchase what you and your family enjoy best.

 INGREDIENTS FOR HONEY MUSTARD GLAZED HAM

-This easy honey mustard glazed ham recipe only has 6 ingredients!
-I love easy recipes that don’t break the bank with ingredients.
+This easy honey mustard glazed ham recipe only has 6 ingredients.
+I love easy recipes with just a few simple ingredients.

 - Spiral Cut Ham (8 to 10 pounds)